Poor Will’s Miami Valley Almanack

 Countdown to Summer

-- Four weeks until the first mulberries are sweet for picking and cottonwood cotton drifts in the wind.
+- Three weeks until the first mulberries are sweet for picking and cottonwood cotton drifts in the wind

-- Six weeks until fledgling robins peep in the bushes and fireflies mate in the night.
+- Five weeks until fledgling robins peep in the bushes and fireflies mate in the night

-- Seven weeks until cicadas chant in the hot and humid days
+- Six weeks until cicadas chant in the hot and humid days

-- Nine weeks until sycamore bark starts to fall, marking the center of Deep Summer
+- Eight weeks until sycamore bark starts to fall, marking the center of Deep Summer

-- Ten weeks to the season of singing crickets and katydids after dark
+- Nine weeks to the season of singing crickets and katydids after dark

 In the Field and Garden